New Hampshire Militia

 The New Hampshire Militia was a militia of the Province of New Hampshire and what is now the U.S. state of New Hampshire.
 First organized in 1631, it was redesignated as the New Hampshire National Guard in 1879.

 History

 The Militia was first organized within the Province of New Hampshire, a colony of the Kingdom of England, in 1631.
 That instance of the militia lasted until 1641, when the area came under the jurisdiction of the Massachusetts Bay Colony.

-After New Hampshire became an separate colony again in 1679, Provincial Governor John Cutt reorganized the militia on March 16, 1680, with one foot-company apiece for the four major settlements in Portsmouth, Dover, Exeter, and Hampton, and an artillery and cavalry company in Portsmouth.
+After New Hampshire became a separate colony again in 1679, Provincial Governor John Cutt reorganized the militia on March 16, 1680, with one foot-company apiece for the four major settlements in Portsmouth, Dover, Exeter, and Hampton, and an artillery and cavalry company in Portsmouth.
 The King of England authorized the Provincial Governor to give commissions to persons who shall be best qualified for regulating and discipline of the militia.
 President Cutt placed Major Richard Waldron of Dover in command of the Militia.

+In a massive re-organization in 1682 under Edward Cranfield, the militia reported directly to the governor.
+The entire militia was activated to suppress Gove's Rebellion in 1683.